 It’s not every day you get a 401(k) with a 100% employer match, but that’s exactly the situation I ran across in a recent Reddit post.
-While the 22-year-old poster was eager to take advantage of the match, they were very hesitant about locking thick money away until retirement.
+While the 22-year-old poster was eager to take advantage of the match, they were very hesitant about locking their money away until retirement.

 Their dilemma?
 How to save for long-term goals like retirement while also keeping some money accessible for other big milestones, such as buying a house.